 Zen starts with skepticism, or more appropriately, with quite an unpreoccupied, unprepossessed and thoroughly blank mind.
 There is in it no postulate of an Absolute or Infinite.
 Whether there is God, all-creating, all-governing, and all-comprehensive, Zen neither asserts nor denies, for assertion and denial are foreign to Zen, at least in its start.
 When the monk Ming understood the meaning of the question, “What was your original face you had before you were born of your parents?” set forth by the Sixth Patriarch, Hui-neng, Ming asked the Patriarch if there was any other secret to be explored.
 The answer was, “If there is any, it will be on your own side.”

 In the early years, masters tried to create a “questioning mind” (tai-i) in students by requiring them to pose questions to the master.
 The responses given were always calculated to puzzle and perplex, to make the student doubt his view of reality.
-Masters commonly struck students or put them down in order to upset them, to depress them, to make them look for the “I” that felt bad, to expose the self for the nothing that it is (the paramita of ksanti).
+Masters commonly struck students or put them down in order to upset them, to depress them, to make them look for the “I” that felt bad, to expose the self for the nothing that it is.
 Deshan (790-865) used to say, “If you say ‘yes’ you get thirty blows from my stick; if you say ‘no’ you get thirty blows just the same.”
 These blows were referred to as “grandmotherly love.”
-It wasn’t uncommon for a monk, at the moment of his enlightenment, to return his master’s love by striking him, in the realization that he and the master were not two beings after all.
+It wasn’t uncommon for a monk, at the moment of his enlightenment, to return his master’s love by striking him, in the realization that he and the master were the same Self.

-This method of mandatory questioning was formalized in the twelfth century by the assigning of koans, or cases, no one of which has an answer that can be expressed verbally.
-The aim of the koan is to provide a subject for single-pointed concentration, which excludes all else; this prolonged concentration creates a crisis and exposes the non-reality of the self, thus bringing about an awareness of Self.
+This method of mandatory questioning was formalized in the twelfth century by the assigning of koans, or cases, none of which has an answer that can be expressed verbally.
+The aim of the koan is to provide a subject for single-minded concentration that excludes all else.
+This prolonged concentration creates a crisis, in which the non-reality of the self is exposed, thus bringing about an awareness of Self.
 (See Richard De Martino’s essay, The Human Situation and Zen Buddhism.)